How to design emails and build email templates that engage, convert, and put your customer first

 Bring your email to life with animated GIFs

-You can make your emails dynamic and grab readers’ attention with animated GIFs.
+You can make your emails dynamic and grab readers’ attention by including “video” in email content using animated GIFs.
 Businesses make clever use of animated GIFs to:

 - Create dynamic CTA buttons.

 - Showcase the product variations.

 Animated GIFs are great, but you need to use them carefully.
 An email cluttered with GIFs will be slow to load, which might annoy the recipient.

 Interactive email designs create an immersive experience for your recipients.
 Try experimenting with adding different interactive elements to your marketing emails, including:

 - CSS animations

 - Polls and quizzes